 Coarse Wavelength Division Multiplexing vs. Dense Wavelength Division Multiplexing

-When comparing Coarse Wavelength Division Multiplexing (CWDM) and Dense Wavelength Division Multiplexing (DWDM), several key differences emerge.
+When comparing Coarse Wavelength Division Multiplexing (CWDM) with Dense Wavelength Division Multiplexing (DWDM), several key differences emerge.

 Challenges and Limitations of Coarse Wavelength Division Multiplexing

 While Coarse Wavelength Division Multiplexing (CWDM) offers numerous advantages, it also comes with certain challenges and limitations.
-Understanding these can help in making informed decisions about its deployment.
+These factors can impact its suitability for specific applications and environments.

 Future Trends in Coarse Wavelength Division Multiplexing